Economics

 Your future

-Our economics graduates are highly employable when they graduate from Newcastle University.
+Our economics students are highly employable when they graduate from Newcastle University.

-96% of our graduates were in work or further study within six months of completing their degree*, taking on roles within economics and finance sectors, with organisations such as:
+Our graduates took on roles within the economics and finance sectors, with organisations such as:

 - KPMG